COMP SCI 3303 - Engineering Software as Services I

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.For a 3 Unit course, a student is expected to spend 10 to 12 hours including the contact time with the course teachign team.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.You are expected to spend 10 hours per week on this course including attending all scheduled classes.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: